 During the 2019 fiscal year, MBL sold its Corporate & Asset Finance's Principal Finance and Transportation Finance businesses to the Non-Bank Group of its parent, MGL.
-Effective December 10, 2018, Corporate & Asset Finance's Principal Finance and Transportation Finance business transferred from the Bank Group to the Non-Bank Group.
-This transfer simplified the Group's overall structure and better reflects the latest activities of the individual businesses.
+Effective December 10, 2018, Corporate & Asset Finance's Principal Finance and Transportation Finance businesses transferred from the Bank Group to the Non-Bank Group following a meeting of MBL shareholders which approved the transaction.
+This transfer was internal to MGL Group and, accordingly, did not have any impact on the consolidated operating results of MGL.